Smcgorry/Guardian/README.md

 2. conda activate (venv name)

 3. pip install -r requirements.txt

+# LM Studio Instance SetUP:
+LM Studio Instances:

+## For Windows 10/11:
+-Download LM studio from the link:  https://lmstudio.ai/

+-To download the models search them up and download any model you want.

+-After downloading the model head to the Local Inference Server

+-The model you downloaded you can load and then start the server.

+## For Ubuntu:
+-Install the AppImage from https://lmstudio.ai/ and then run it through the terminal to spin up the LM studio UI.

+-To download the models search them up and download any model you want.

+-After downloading the model head to the Local Inference Server

+-The model you downloaded you can load and then start the server.

+## LM Studio GPU SetUp:

+-In the Local Inference Server select 'Cuda' under the 'GPU Offload' located right side Panel.

+-Depending on hardware choose how many layers you want to load selecting '-1' will load max layers.
+Layers equate to VRAM on your card.

+### Debugging:
+-Instance will crash if VRAM is higher than your hardware can handle.

+-Reload Model to set 'GPU Offload' if changed after stopping server.

 # GUI QuickStart:
 1. Change Directory to where ‘GuardianGUI.py’ is stored